 NOTE: Currently the C# bindings do NOT work with Mono 4.x.

-In order to have EFL on a Windows environment we highly recommend following this guide which accomplishes that using win-builds and MSYS2.
+In order to have EFL on a Windows environment we highly recommend following this guide which accomplishes that using MSYS2 and ewpi.

 Now you can use the MSYS2 console to compile, install and run EFL and your applications.